 Before you enter a rehab program, most facilities require that you go through some type of detox treatment first.
 Some might include their own detox clinic as part of the complete rehab treatment and others may refer you to a different facility to finish detox before you return for inpatient care.
 Detox is a crucial first step in recovery because it allows each patient to rid themselves of the chemical dependency that is a large part of their addiction.

 At the most detox will only take a week or so as patients go through various stages of withdrawal symptoms.
 Once their symptoms completely subside they have finished their detox treatment and can move on to the next phase of recovery.
 After detox, they can move into their inpatient treatment center for alcohol rehab.

 Inpatient Rehab Programs

 The most significant part of the rehab process is living in a residential treatment center for a period of a few months or so.
 This is the time when you focus on the psychological dependence that you have on alcohol so that you can become successfully sober.
 This involves lots of regular therapy sessions and activities designed to help patients cope with emotions, stress, and cravings.

-During rehab each patient will have a very strict schedule filled with activities so that they don’t have too much down time that could lead to triggers and cravings.
-Having a regular routine can be very helpful in recovery and give people a sense of purpose that can take their mind off of drinking.
+During rehab, each patient will have a very strict schedule filled with activities so that they don’t have too much downtime that could lead to triggers and cravings.
+Having a regular routine can be very helpful in recovery and give people a sense of purpose that can take their minds off of drinking.
 Most of the day will be spent in therapy sessions, both individual and group therapy as well as regular meals and fun activities.